mydatastory/sql_intro_class/_episodes/hygiene.md

 > *   January 25, 1971
 > *   the XY coordinate (0.5, 3.3)
 >
+> <details><summary>Solution</summary>
+> <p>
-> > ## Solution
+>
-> > New Zealand is the only clear-cut atomic value.
+> New Zealand is the only clear-cut atomic value.
-> >
+>
-> > The address and the XY coordinate contain more than one piece of information
+> The address and the XY coordinate contain more than one piece of information
-> > which should be stored separately:
+> which should be stored separately:
-> > - House number, street name
+> - House number, street name
-> > - X coordinate, Y coordinate
+> - X coordinate, Y coordinate
-> >
+>
-> > The date entry is less clear cut, because it contains month, day, and year elements.
+> The date entry is less clear cut, because it contains month, day, and year elements.
-> > However, there is a `DATE` datatype in SQL, and dates should be stored using this format.
+> However, there is a `DATE` datatype in SQL, and dates should be stored using this format.
-> > If we need to work with the month, day, or year separately, we can use the SQL functions available for our database software
+> If we need to work with the month, day, or year separately, we can use the SQL functions available for our database software
-> > (for example [`EXTRACT`](https://docs.oracle.com/cd/B19306_01/server.102/b14200/functions050.htm) or [`STRFTIME`](http://www.sqlite.org/lang_datefunc.html) for SQLite).
+> (for example [`EXTRACT`](https://docs.oracle.com/cd/B19306_01/server.102/b14200/functions050.htm) or [`STRFTIME`](http://www.sqlite.org/lang_datefunc.html) for SQLite).
+> </p>
+> </details>
 >
 > ## Identifying a Primary Key
 >